langdon/summit-2015-lab-15812/labs/chapter4.md

       value: mypassword
     - name: DB_ENV_DBNAME
       value: mydb
-    image: YOUR_LAB_DEV_MACHINE:5000/wordpress
+    image: 192.168.135.2:5000/wordpress
     name: wordpress
     ports:
     - containerPort: 80
       protocol: TCP
 ```

 A couple things to notice about this file.
 Obviously, we change all the appropriate names to reflect "wordpress" but, largely, it is the same as the mariadb pod file.
 We also use the environment variables that are specified by the wordpress container, although they need to get the same values as the ones in the mariadb pod.
 Lastly, just to show you aren't bound to the image or pod names, we also changed the ```labels``` value to "wpfronted".
-Be sure to replace "YOUR_LAB_DEV_MACHINE" with the name of your machine as with the maria-pod.

 Ok, so, lets launch our pods and make sure they come up correctly.
 In order to do this, we need to introduce the ```kubectl``` command which is what drives Kubernetes.
 Generally, speaking, the format of ```kubectl``` commands is ```kubetctl <operation> <kind>```.
 Where ```<operation>``` is something like ```create```, ```get```, ```remove```, etc. and ```kind``` is the ```kind``` from the pod files.